MahmudOnWeb/StylingAButton/README.md

 ![Live preview - part four](https://github.com/MahmudOnWeb/StylingAButton/blob/master/Part04.gif?raw=true)

-## Part Five: More paths, more Inkscape
+## Part Five More paths more Inkscape

 We have already meet Inkscape, a tool for making vector graphics, and we have have made simple drawing with it.
 Now it is time to make few more paths and try to style a button using those paths.
 Here your creativity can shine and you can achieve great things.
 We will try to make something simple, but still something that cannot be so easily achieved using Microsoft Blend.
 Something simple enough is making several nested circumferences or rounded rectangles - they will be more convenient as we have to display text for buttons.
 Then we can remove some parts of those and achieve a different look, they will look like different elements.